Bordfliegergruppe 196: Group organization and staff

-The first attempt to provide a unit structure for the squadrons was the brief establishment in October 1937 of two groups.
-I Embarked Air Group (I./196) was formed at Wilhelmshaven, taking command of the 1st Embarked Air Squadron based there, and would remain there until its dissolution in May 1941.
+The first attempt to provide a unit structure for the squadrons was the brief establishment in October 1937 of two Gruppen (Groups).
+I./BoFlGr 196 (1st Shipboard Air Group) was formed at Wilhelmshaven, taking command of the 1./BoFlGr (1st Squadron) based there, and would remain there until its dissolution in May 1941.
 The group was originally planned to have four squadrons, the 2nd and 3rd squadrons were not formed until after the group was dissolved, and the 4th squadron, intended as a reserve, never got past the planning stages.
 I./196 essentially served as a group command for its existence.
 II Embarked Air Group (II./196) existed briefly in 1937.
 Forme along with I./196, it was to take responsibility for the Coastal Reconnaissance Squadron 1./406 which became 5./196.
 It too had additional units planned, but these did not get past the planning stages, and the group was never truly established, officially being dropped in October 1940.

 From the dissolution of the groups, 1st and 5th Squadrons continued to operate under the 196 designation through the first half of the war.
 After the transfer of the 5th Squadron to Coastal Reconnaissance Group 126, the organization was revamped, and the actual Embarked Air Group 196 was formed on 1 August 1943 under the command of Major Gerrit Wiegmink at Aalborg, Denmark.
-Taking command of the 1st Squadron (1./BFGr.
-196), the group rapidly established the 2nd and 3rd Squadrons by September.
+Taking command of the 1st Squadron (1./BoFlGr 196), the group rapidly established the 2nd and 3rd Squadrons by September.
 The Group's staff unit (Stab/BFGr.
 196) was initially equipped with a single Junkers W 34 for general use.
 This was replaced in June 1944 by a pair of Ar 196 A-5 float planes to match the equipment of its squadrons.
 Group headquarters moved to Pillau from June through August 1944, returning to Aalborg until a final move in January 1945 to Rügen.
 After the dissolution of 2nd and 3rd Squadrons, the BFGr.
 196 was disbanded in March 1945, followed by the official disbandment of the group in April.